brianwmorgan/movie-theaters-and-reviews-app/README.md

 # We Love Movies | Application Server

-The We Love Movies server is a backend API built with RESTful architecture to handle HTTP requests from the frontend client application, which was dedsigned by Thinkful.
+The We Love Movies server is a backend API built with RESTful architecture to handle HTTP requests from the frontend client application, which was designed by Thinkful.
 The server allows a user to look up movies, theaters, and reviews from the client app.
 It also allows an admin to update and delete reviews.

 ## Links